What is Mirror Sync?

 How to run Mirror Sync in AOMEI Backupper?

-Here are the detailed steps about how to set mirror sync:
+Here are the detailed steps about how to set mirror sync.
+In the first place, you need to download AOMEI Backupper Professional or higher version.

 1. Click the "Sync" tab on the left sides and then select "Mirror Sync".